 The original texts of these Scriptures may be obscure.
 Books written by competent and sympathetic Buddhist scholars on subjects covered may offer assistance..

 There are certain Sanskrit words that are difficult to translate easily, without deeper understanding of the setting and matrix of thought they appear in originally.
 For those who want to access the material squarely it is a mistake not to learn such terms.
 It is recommended to take a look at what key terms like Dharma, Dharmakaya, Buddha, Tathagata, Prajna, Bodhi, Jnana, Manas, and so on stand for (see on-site dictionary).
-There is a link in the upper left of a page too, on most pages that deal with Buddhism.
+There is a link near the bottom left of pages that deal with Buddhism.

 In 1932 Paul Goddard published the first edition of A Buddhist Bible in Vermont.
 The book contains favorite texts of Mahayana Buddhism.
 These abstracts may be used for non-commercial purposes.
 The book has contributed to the growth of Buddhism in the English-speaking world in the 1900s and later.
 The first edition was focused on source documents of Zen Buddhism.
 A substantially enlarged edition appeared in 1938.
 Goddard aimed at presenting masterpieces.

 Berzin Archives, the: The Buddhist Archives of Dr. Alexander Berzin (On-line)

 Chang, Garma C. C., tr.
 1999.
 The Hundred Thousand Songs of Milarepa.
 London: Shambhala, 1999.

 Chang, Garma Chang Chen-chi.
 The Practice of Zen.
 Perennial ed.
 New York: Harper and Row, 1970.

 Chang, Garma Chen-Chi, ed.
 1983.
 A Treasury of Mahayana Sutras: Selections from the Maharatnakuta Sutra.
 University Park, PA: Pennsylvania State University Press.